rkalaniNV/Automodel/docs/guides/llm/peft.md

 offering hands-on demonstrations for quickly getting started with NeMo Automodel. -->

-## Run PEFT with NeMo Automodel
+## Train LLaMA 3.2 1B on SQuAD Dataset

-In this guide, we will fine-tune Meta’s `LLaMA 3.2 1B` model on the popular [SQuAD](https://rajpurkar.github.io/SQuAD-explorer/) (Stanford Question Answering Dataset).
+In this guide, we will run PEFT on Meta’s `LLaMA 3.2 1B` model with the popular [SQuAD](https://rajpurkar.github.io/SQuAD-explorer/) (Stanford Question Answering Dataset).

 :::{important}
 Before proceeding with this guide, please ensure that you have NeMo Automodel installed on your